Info

 ERC4626 liquidity buffers trade on a previewDeposit & previewMint basis.
 Meaning given an amount of 100 DAI, the liquidity buffer gives out waDAI based on the return value from previewDeposit(100 DAI).

 It's important to note that ERC4626 liquidity buffers are not Balancer Pools.
-They are a concept internal to the Vault and only function with Tokens that comply with the ERC4626 Standard.
+They are a concept internal to the Vault and only function with tokens that comply with the ERC4626 Standard.

 action: this section can use more wording work.